nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 Organizations:

-- Shared accounts.
+- Are shared accounts (_not_ individual).
-- Collaborate hubs for many people across one or more projects, simultaneously.
+- Act as collaboration hubs for many people across one or more projects, simultaneously.
 - Tiered approach to permissions.
 - Does _not_ support sign-in (users do not sign-in to Organizations).
 - Personal accounts can be members of multiple Organizations.